novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 "Ah..."

-A sigh escaped Son Jung-ui's lips.
+A sigh escaped Son Jung-yi's lips.

 'There really was a plan.'